Fundamentals

 Steps to configure your audio device settings on the Raspberry Pi target for use with RNBO.

-Recall that the on the Raspberry Pi, the RNBO Runner uses JACK Audio Connection Kit to manage connections to all audio devices available to the Pi.
+On the Raspberry Pi, the RNBO Runner uses JACK Audio Connection Kit to manage connections to all audio devices available to the Pi.
 The RNBO Runner exposes an OSC-based interface to JACK, which you can use to select your active soundcard, choose a sample rate, and restart JACK.
-You can use this OSC interface directly, but it's often easier to use the special audio configuration Max patch included with the RNBO package.
+You can use this OSC interface directly, or you can configure audio on your Pi by using the configuration options in the Pi export sidebar.

-The easiest way to access the audio configuration patch is through the export sidebar.
+The easiest way to access the audio configuration is through the export sidebar.
 Open the export sidebar and navigate to the configuration page for your Raspberry Pi.
-At the top of this page you should see a button labeled "Audio Config."
+You should see audio-related options under "Configuration".

 Choosing an Audio Device

 You may be wondering about the "Dummy" soundcard.
 The RNBO Rasperry Pi image defines the "Dummy" device for use with RNBO devices that do not produce audio.
 For example, if you had a RNBO device that synthesized MIDI events but which did not produce any sound, you could use that device with the "Dummy" sound card.
 If the "Dummy" sound card is the only one listed, then you may not have an audio device connected.
-Connect your device, then select your Pi again from the umenu at the top of the patch.
-This should repopulate the dictionary view, as well as the umenu labeled 2, with the connected sound card.
+Reconnect your device, then open the export menu again.

 Changing the Sample Rate